Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 #### Lessons learned

 Following are learned after doing this project
-* How to use node based module for interating with PostgresSQL using javascript
+* How to use node based module for interating with PostgresSQL using javascript.
-* Points to be considered while generating synthetic data for benchmarking a database
+* Points to be considered while generating synthetic data while benchmarking relational database.

 #### Known Issues
 * [node postgres module](https://node-postgres.com/) does not provide interface to create a new database in PostgresSQL.
 Hence it is required to manually create the database before executing the script.

 #### Build Instructions

-Disclaimer: This project is verified only in Ubuntu 18+.
+Disclaimer: This project is verified only in Ubuntu 18.04.

 1. Prerequisites for build
-    * Install latest Node version
+    * Install latest Node version with this [instructions](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04)
-    * Install postgres
+    * Install postgres with this [instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)

 2. Setup the project